The Festival of Wildlife is back at Panshanger Park over the weekend of 25th and 26th July, from 10am - 4pm each day

 Our free family festival celebrates the rich diversity of wildlife in Hertfordshire and Middlesex and features walks, talks, family activities and conservation demonstrations.
 We will be joined at the weekend by local conservation groups, food producers, artists and craftsmen - there's plenty to see and do!

 - Bioblitz Area - learn how to survey and identify invertebrates, grab a sweep net and see what you can find!
-We will be counting and recording all species found at Panshanger Park over the weekend and resident artist Alistair Bright will be creating an art board displaying the variety of life found at the Park.
+We will be counting and recording all species found at Panshanger Park over the weekend.
 Organised and run by volunteers from Herts Invertebrate Project and the British Naturalists Association.

 - Arts and Crafts Marquee - discover local artisans and craftspeople selling items and demonstrating their crafts

 - Food and drink - a variety of local food sellers, including vegetarian and vegan options, ice-cream, gin and lots more!

 - Children's Discovery Area - natural crafts, storytelling and chill out zone

 - Bird Watching and Bird Ringing - with volunteers from Herts Bird Club